USEPA/CMAQ/DOCS/Users_Guide/Appendix/CMAQ_UG_appendixF_elmo_output.md

 ### F.5 ELMO Implementation in CMAQ
 ELMO works by putting all of the diagnostic parameters first on the ELMO_LIST table in ELMO_DATA.F.
-There is also a list of ID numbers (integers) above that table which allow for a master order to be preserved while the order of the parameters in the table and their calculations in ELMO_PROC.F are allowed to move in sequence.
+There is also a list of ID numbers (integers) above that table which allow for a comprehensive order to be preserved while the order of the parameters in the table and their calculations in ELMO_PROC.F are allowed to move in sequence.
 The subroutine LOAD_ELMO (ELMO_PROC.F) is called from DRIVER and cycles through the list of selected variables as defined by the interface in the CMAQ Miscellaneous Control file.

 For each variable, the recursive subroutine CALC_ELMO is called to execute the calculation.
 For many of the calculations, all that is required is an assignment from an already existing diagnostic variable (e.g. RH, STDEV_ACC).
 For the parameters which are linear combinations of CMAQ species or other parameters (e.g. fine-mode nitrate PMF_NO3 = ANO3I + ANO3J), they may be defined in the subroutine MAP_ELMO_COEFFS (in ELMO_PROC.F).